kubernetes-sigs/kueue/docs/concepts/README.md

 ### Admission

-The process of admitting a Workload to start (pods to be created).
+The process of admitting a Workload to start (Pods to be created).
 A Workload is admitted by a ClusterQueue according to the available resources and gets resource flavors assigned for each requested resource.